w3c/wai-intro-wcag/content/new-in-22.md

 <p class="sclabel">WCAG:</p>
 <blockquote class="sc">
   <p>When a <a href="https://www.w3.org/TR/WCAG22/#dfn-user-interface-components">user interface component</a> receives keyboard focus, the component is not entirely hidden due to author-created content.</p>
-  <p class="note">Where content in a configurable interface can be repositioned by the user, then only the initial positions of user-movable content is considered for testing and conformance of this Success Criterion.</p>
+  <p class="note">Note: Where content in a configurable interface can be repositioned by the user, then only the initial positions of user-movable content is considered for testing and conformance of this Success Criterion.</p>
-  <p class="note">Content opened by the <em>user</em> may obscure the component receiving focus.
+  <p class="note">Note: Content opened by the <em>user</em> may obscure the component receiving focus.
 If the user can reveal the focused component without advancing the keyboard focus, the component with focus is not considered hidden due to author-created content.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum">Understanding Focus Not Obscured (Minimum)</a></p>